 As a further condition of the loans for the Beverley campus relocation project, the College granted security in 2014 to Barclays Plc. through legal charges on its sites at St Mary's Walk in Bridlington and Flemingate in Beverley.
 The Department of Communities and Local Government has taken a second charge, after Barclays, over the Flemingate site as a condition of its ERDF grant.

-18 Provisions for liabilities Group and College
+18 Prov isions for liabilities 10 PIUV 1210112 101 Havillues

-Enhanced Pension
+Group and College Enhanced Pension £'000

-0003

-At 1 August 2016 Amounts utilised 698 (32)
+At 1 August 2017 Amounts utilised Additional provision in the year 666 (37) 22

-At 31 July 2017 666
+At 31 July 2018 651